ssidikov/SportSee/README.md

 ### Mock Data

-Development is supported by a `serviceAPIMock` class that mimics API calls with the same response structure as the actual backend.
+Development is supported by a `serviceAPIMock.js` class that mimics API calls with the same response structure as the actual backend.

 ## 📊 Data Handling